 A small but effective cast

-I was a bit confused about two characters at first, since I felt the two women in the group of five friends looked way too similar.
-Of course, I quickly came to realize that not only are they supposed to be sisters in Every Time I Die, they are in fact twins in real life.
+I was a bit confused about two characters at first since I felt the two women in the group of five friends looked way too similar.
+Of course, I quickly came to realize that not only are they supposed to be sisters in Every Time I Die, but they are also in fact twins in real life.
 Michelle Macedo is Poppy while Melissa Macedo plays Mia.
 And both do wonderful jobs!